 The Garage Makeover of Your Dreams With Storage Ideas To Organize Your Stuff

-In this guide, we're giving you directions, step-by-step to help you transform your garage into that diserable, clutter-free workshop, mancave or salon you've always dreamed of having!
+In this garage cleanout guide, we're giving you directions, step-by-step to help you transform your garage into that desirable, clutter-free workshop, mancave or salon you've always dreamed of having!

 This guide will cover:

 - Your garage cleanout

 - Transforming your garage into your desired space